Elementary schools in the United States: Impact on students

 Remote learning set-back students in learning their fine motor skills and it took a toll on their emotional and social health.
 Many elementary students are still learning or perfecting their fine motor skills.
-WIthout the help of the teachers in the class, the struggle of teaching them how to properly type or use materials became greater.
 Not only did it affect their fine motor skills, it took a great impact on their social and emotional health.
 Having emotional and social health problems could possibly hurt the way the students are able to take in information.

 The gap between high- and low-achieving students will become greater, this can be difficult for the lower achieving students to keep up in the classroom or the higher achieving students to keep their attention span.
 Learning loss during the pandemic was a very common occurrence when students returned back to face-to-face learning.
 It set-back their education due to educators having to re-teach what was already taught.